resplendentHSHI/lockout-tournament/content/home.md

 ## Registration

 Registration is still open at <https://bit.ly/GMC2023>, and join the [Discord](https://discord.gg/3jsRqhahJW)!
+Thanks to our generous sponsors, this competition is once again free for all participants!

 Also, more detailed and up-to-date information on GMC specifics can be found at our manual, which will be posted **closer to the competition date**.
 Most of the round information and logistics will be similar to last year's competition (except the in person format), which can be referenced at <https://bit.ly/GMC2022Manual>.